6 killed in massive fire at glove factory in Maharashtra's Chhatrapati Sambhajinagar

-At least six people were killed in a massive fire that broke out at a hand glove manufacturing company in Maharashtra's Chhatrapati Sambhajinagar in the early hours of Sunday, officials said.
+Six workers were killed after a massive fire broke out at a hand gloves manufacturing factory in Maharashtra’s Chhatrapati Sambhajinagar district in the wee hours of Sunday, a police official said.

-According to Fire Department officials, the blaze erupted around 02:15 am at the factory in Waluj MIDC area.
+The blaze erupted around 1 am at the Sunshine Enterprises unit located in Waluj industrial area.

-"We received a call at 2:15 a.m.
-When we reached the site, the entire factory was on fire.
-Locals informed us that six people were trapped inside.
-Our officers entered and recovered six charred bodies," Mohan Mungse, a fire officer, said.
+Thirteen workers were sleeping on the premises when the incident took place.

+Six of them were killed, while the seven others managed to come out by breaking the tin roof of the factory, the official said.

 Join Whatsapp Channel of The Tribune for latest updates.